fabri1983/sgdk-video-player/README.md

 ## sgdk-video-player
-A video converter and video player ready to use with the [SGDK v2.0](https://github.com/Stephane-D/SGDK) for the Megadrive/Genesis system consoles.
+A video converter and video player made with the [SGDK v2.12](https://github.com/Stephane-D/SGDK) for the Megadrive/Genesis system consoles.
 Originally inspired by [sgdk-video-player](https://github.com/haroldo-ok/sgdk-video-player) made by _haroldo-ok_.